This pesto pasta bake is a match made in heaven. Made with just 4 ingredients, you add cheese, bake, and you will get the most irresistible dish ever.

 - Use freshly made homemade pesto.
 While using store-bought pesto makes the preparation of this dish a lot easier, I do recommend you use homemade pesto whenever possible.

 - Add heavy cream.
 Using heavy cream in your pesto pasta bake will make it extra creamy and cheesy.
+I like to also stir it through some lamb ragu or linguine with clams for that gorgeous creamy factor.

 - Use freshly grated cheese.
 Freshly grated cheese melts better and yields creamier results.
 Pre-shredded cheese is coated with additives to prevent it from clumping.
 But these additives don’t let the cheese melt smoothly.